alban-read/M1-MICRO-FORTH/riscish.md

 The string is composed between the ${ Start building and $} end building words.

-Each element of text is added by the comma after it.
+Each element of text is added by the comma that follows after it.

 At the end the combined text is stored and its address is returned, so it can be named.